IgorTimofeev/YobaFontConverter/README.md

-This is a small utility designed to convert real fonts and images into their header equivalents for the [YOBA](https://github.com/IgorTimofeev/YOBA) library
+This is a small utility designed to convert real fonts and images into their header equivalents for the [YOBA](https://github.com/IgorTimofeev/YOBA) library.
+Latest version can be always downloaded on [releases](https://github.com/IgorTimofeev/YobaResourceConverter/releases) page.